zettonaender/convtographiceq/README.md

 1. Setup AutoEq https://github.com/jaakkopasanen/AutoEq and install Audacity.
 Also notepad++ or sublime text will help.
 2. Git clone this project or download zip.
 3. Open cmd, cd to Equalizer Apo folder.
-4. Type 'Benchmark.exe -c 1 -f 1 -t 23000 -l 46 -r 48000 -o sweep.wav' (change 48000 to your sampling rate) (sweep.wav is an arbitrary filename)
+4. Type 'Benchmark.exe -c 1 -f 1 -t 23000 -l 46 -r 48000 -o sweep.wav' (change 48000 to your sampling rate) (sweep.wav is an arbitrary filename) (Benchmark.exe is a part of an AutoEq project)
 5. Open sweep.wav on audacity, then File>>Export>>Export Wav.
 Choose to save as '32 bit float'.
 For this tutorial, I'll go with 'expfloat.wav'.
 6. Put the exported wav in the same folder as 'testing123.py' from this project.
 7. Open the 'testing123.py' with text editor.
 8. On the first row, change the filename to 'expfloat' (filename without extension)